Edited by Rebecca Piekkari and Catherine Welch

 Chapter 3: Fifty Years of Case Research in International Business: The Power of Outliers and Black Swans

-Yair Aharoni INTRODUCTION I started my acquaintance with case studies at Harvard Business School: as part and parcel of the requirements of my doctoral research I wrote several dozen cases on firms considering investments in Israel.
+3. Fifty years of case research in international business: the power of outliers and black swans Yair Aharoni INTRODUCTION I started my acquaintance with case studies at Harvard Business School: as part and parcel of the requirements of my doctoral research I wrote several dozen cases on firms considering investments in Israel.
 Since then, and additionally, I have written more than 150 cases.
 The home countries of the case firms were the United States, Europe and Israel.
 I have also used case research methods in numerous studies, for example on subsidiaries of multinationals and their relationships with headquarters.
 I am deeply convinced that – at least in some of my studies – I would not have understood many business phenomena, or the way decisions are made, had I used any other method.
 Case study enables the researcher to gain a holistic view of a certain phenomenon or series of events, such as cultural systems of action (Feagin et al. 1991) – the latter referring to sets of interrelated activities engaged in by the actors in a social situation.
 Of course, in other studies I used other research methods that were more appropriate.
 Thus, in a study of all MBA graduates or of all Israeli managers, I used a carefully designed questionnaire.
 When I was a doctoral student at Harvard Business School, MBA students took three classes a day and for each one of these classes they had to read a case study and prepare themselves for a heated discussion in class.
-Harvard strongly believed that generalizations reached from studies of individual cases are the best way to distil pearls...
+Harvard strongly...

 You are not authenticated to view the full text of this chapter or article.